top of page

 The view from Barðaströnd coastline to Breiðafjörður bay and Snæfellsnes peninsula

-After your stop at Reykhólar, you will continue west on Road Nr.
-60 where a winding road awaits you.
+After your stop at Reykhólar, you will continue west on Road number 60 where a winding road awaits you.
 This is more or less a drive in which you enjoy the landscape, the view from the high altitude on the mountain passes, the peaceful valleys at the bottom of the fjords, and the great shoreline with spectacular stacks and colorful bird flocks.
 There is no better stop than this, and you make your first recommended stop at Vatnsfjörður.
 At Vatnsfjörður, you are at the place where it all began, where the first settlers in Iceland had a winter stay.
 After stopping by the beautiful lake and small waterfalls by the shore in Vatnsfjörður, we recommend you take a dip in the geothermal pool Hellulaug to drain your stress and relax before starting on your journey.
 A short hike around the Flókalundur area right by Hellulaug is highly recommended as well, possibly after checking into your room or settling on a camping ground.
 Flókalundur is a beautiful place to stay overnight and prepare for the next day.
 During summer, the view from the camping site is spectacular at any given time since there is twenty-four-hour daylight.

 The second day: Vatnsfjörður-Patreksfjörður